Seasonal Business Owner’s Complete Guide to State Retirement Mandates: Hotels, Motels, and Restaurants – RetirementMandate.com

 Key benefit for seasonal employers: SIMPLE IRAs allow you to exclude employees who work fewer than 1,000 hours per year.
 This protects you on true seasonal workers — the plan covers your core staff while leaving out the summer temp workforce.

-SECURE 2.0 Act: Federal Tax Credits That Make This Essentially Free
+SECURE 2.0 Act: Federal Tax Credits That Can Offset Much of the Cost

 The SECURE 2.0 Act of 2022 dramatically expanded tax credits for small businesses starting new retirement plans: